 Wisconsin ABLE Program

-Wisconsin permits ABLE accounts to be established in any state, not just in the state of residence of the individual with a disability.
-Wisconsin residents with disabilities may establish an ABLE account with another state’s program that accepts nonresidents.
+In the meantime, please note that Wisconsin permits ABLE accounts to be established in any state, not just in the state of residence of the individual with a disability.
+Wisconsin residents with disabilities may establish an ABLE account with any state’s program that accepts nonresidents.
 A person may only have one ABLE account, but they are allowed to change ABLE plans if desired.
-This process can vary slightly between plans but generally involves providing the current plan with a transfer or rollover form.
 A rollover from one ABLE account to another qualified ABLE account for the same beneficiary (person with the disability) can only occur once every 12 months.

 ABLE Account Resources